freifunk/projects.freifunk.net-contents/collections/_projects/openwrt_ppa.md

 - Web development: html/js/css/python/django/flask or any other widely used web framework
 - Basic Knowledge of OpenWrt (should have compiled an image once before)
 - Basic Makefile knowledge
-- Basic Kubernetes knowdledge (buildah, kaniko, makisu, CRD, etc...)
+- Basic Kubernetes knowledge (podman, buildah, kaniko, makisu, CRD, etc...)